Jerry Garcia

-Jerome John Garcia (August 1, 1942 – August 9, 1995) was an American musician best known for being the principal songwriter, lead guitarist, and a vocalist with the rock band Grateful Dead, which he co-founded and which came to prominence during the counterculture of the 1960s.
+Jerome John Garcia (August 1, 1942 – August 9, 1995) was an American musician who was the lead guitarist and a vocalist with the rock band Grateful Dead, which he co-founded and which came to prominence during the counterculture of the 1960s.
 Although he disavowed the role, Garcia was viewed by many as the leader of the band.
 He was inducted into the Rock and Roll Hall of Fame in 1994 as a member of the Grateful Dead.

 As one of its founders, Garcia performed with the Grateful Dead for the band's entire 30-year career (1965–1995).
 Garcia also founded and participated in a variety of side projects, including the Saunders–Garcia Band (with longtime friend Merl Saunders), the Jerry Garcia Band, Old & In the Way, the Garcia/Grisman and Garcia/Kahn acoustic duos, Legion of Mary, and New Riders of the Purple Sage (which he co-founded with John Dawson and David Nelson).
 He also released several solo albums, and contributed to a number of albums by other artists over the years as a session musician.
 He was well known for his distinctive guitar playing, and was ranked 13th in Rolling Stone's "100 Greatest Guitarists of All Time" cover story in 2003.
 In the 2015 version of the list he was ranked at #46.
+In 2023, Garcia was ranked 34th by Rolling Stone.